Tinder: More people pay for dating app despite cost of living crisis

 Consumers are spending less on everything from video streaming to food shopping as the cost of living rises, but it appears many are not ready to cut back on dating just yet.

-The owner of Tinder says the number of paid subscriptions to the popular dating app rose 7% in July-September.
+The owner of Tinder says the number of paid subscriptions to the dating app rose 7% globally in July-September.

 Match Group, which also owns Hinge and OkCupid, said overall sales rose to $810m (£704m) in the quarter.